gitbls/pistrong/CertDetails.md

 * **p12** - User/device Certs
 * **x509crl** - Revoked Cert list

-`pistrong makeca` with no CA name specified creates a CA named *strongSwan*.
-If additional CAs are created, specify the CA name with `--cacert`.
+`pistrong createca` with no CA name specified creates a CA named *strongSwan*.
+If additional CAs are created, you must explicitly specify the CA name.
 CA Cert filenames are of the form *caname*CACert.
 For example, the Cert name for the default CA is **strongSwanCACert**.

-If you are using multiple CAs, you must use `--cacert` on the *add*, *showca*, and *makevpncert* commands to ensure that your updates are added to the correct CA.
+If you are using multiple CAs, you **must** use `--cacert` on the *add*, *showca*, and *makevpncert* commands to ensure that your updates are using the correct CA Cert.

 ## VPN Cert

 The VPN Cert is used by the client to help validate that it's connecting with the server that it thinks it is.
 VPN Cert names are of the form *vpncertname-cacertname*VPNCert.
 By default, when the default CA is created, a VPN Cert named **default-strongSwanVPNCert** is created.

 Additional VPN Certs can be created.
-Use `--vpncert` to specify the VPN Cert name.
+You must explicitly specify the VPN Cert name.
 Use `--cacert` to specify the CA name when creating a VPN Cert for other than the default CA.

 ### What is a SAN used for?